7 min read

 Vigo raised one eyebrow slightly.

-As she shot back primly, Rix quickly interjected, wanting to ease the atmosphere.
+When she shot back tartly, Rix quickly interjected as if wanting to lighten the mood.

-"Actually, Nina wanted to take Miss Lanthe to Aden Square, so we went briefly.
-You know, that 'philosophy society' or whatever, the gathering that many young ladies attend?
+"Actually, Nina wanted to take Miss Lanthe to Aden Square, so we went for a quick visit.
+You know, that 'philosophy gathering' or whatever where lots of young ladies attend.
 They say it's a very light and wholesome gathering."

-Poor thing.
-The way Rix explained while putting Nina's name forward looked like a bear hiding behind a small squirrel.
+Rix putting Nina's name up front like a shield—the man looked like a bear hiding behind a squirrel.

 "Ah."

-At any rate, the venomous energy in Vigo's eyes softened a bit as if convinced.
+In any case, the poison-like energy in Vigo's eyes eased slightly as if satisfied.

 This time he looked Lanthe up and down.

-A guest perhaps?
-His clothing style was unique and he wore more gold ornaments than Vigo.
-Setting aside his mature age, he looked high-ranking.
+A guest, perhaps?
+His clothing had a unique style and he wore more gold ornaments than Vigo.
+Setting aside his mature age, he seemed high in status.
 Definitely not Vigo's subordinate.
-If she wasn't mistaken, he might be quite an important guest.
+Probably quite an important guest.

-Moreover, his atmosphere seemed somehow familiar, which bothered her.
-Like the bright-eyed young people she'd seen at the square, his eyes sparkled too.
+And somehow his atmosphere looked familiar, catching her attention.
+Like the bright-eyed young people she'd seen at the square, his eyes also sparkled.

 "Why do you look like that?"